intellivoid/AsyncAPY/README.md

 ### The protocol - A simple header system

 AsyncAProto is divided into 2 versions, V1 and V2, which differ in the number of headers that are used.
-AsyncAProto V1 does not the `Content-Encoding` header and has been thought for the cases when it's not possible to determine the payload's encoding.
+AsyncAProto V1 does not have the `Content-Encoding` header and has been thought for the cases when it's not possible to determine the payload's encoding.

 The three headers are: